User Case: How to Transfer Files from S3 to Google Drive?

 Manual Way: Transfer S3 to Google Drive by Download & Upload

 How much data do you want to move from Amazon S3 to Google Drive?
-If it is not too much and only a few GB, downloading your data from S3 to your computer and uploading it to Google Drive may be more applicable.
+If it is not too much and only a little GB, downloading your data from S3 to your computer and uploading it to Google Drive may be more applicable.
 You just log in to your Amazon S3 account and download your files, then upload them to Google Drive.
 The following are the detailed steps.

 Step 1: Log in to your Amazon S3 account.